Kong/docs.konghq.com/app/_src/gateway/licenses/index.md

 Kong Manager displays a banner with a license expiration warning starting at 15 days before expiration.
 Expiration warnings also appear in [{{site.base_gateway}} logs](#license-expiration-logs).

-{% if_version lte:3.4.x %}
-When a license expires, {{site.base_gateway}} behaves as follows:

-* Kong Manager and its configuration are accessible and may be changed, however any [Enterprise-specific features](/gateway/{{page.kong_version}}/kong-enterprise/) become read-only.
-* The Admin API is not accessible until the license is either renewed or the subscription is downgraded to free mode.
-* Proxy traffic, including traffic using Enterprise plugins, continues to be processed as if the license had not expired.
-* Other Enterprise features, such as the Dev Portal, are not accessible.

-If you downgrade to free mode, the Admin API will be unlocked, but Enterprise features such Dev Portal, Enterprise plugins, and others will no longer be accessible.
-{% endif_version %}
-{% if_version gte:3.5.x %}
 After the license expires, there's a 30 day grace period.
 During the grace period, the full functionality of the license is available, but a message will be logged once a day, which includes information on when the functionality will no longer be available.

 After the grace period, {{site.base_gateway}} behaves as follows: